There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Jake (Jason Sudeikis) and Lainey (Alison Brie) had a one-night stand while they were in college.
-They were both virgins before that night, so they will always be each other’s “first time.”
-They did not get together since then, however, but they would always remember their night together.
-In the years that followed, both Jake and Lainey would go on to suffer from a self-destructive sex addiction.
+They were both virgins beforehand, so they will always be each other’s “first time.”
+They have not been together since then, but they have always remembered their night together.
+In the years that followed, both Jake and Lainey went on to suffer from self-destructive sex addiction.

 The Pros & Cons